gravitystorm/osmf-infra-plans/index.md

 When I first got involved, the OSMF infrastructure was a few machines in a rack in an old university researcher's office, and it has slowly grown over the years, moved out of the office and into datacentres in various countries.
 The infrastructure has grown organically, with no significant changes in strategy in the last decade.
 I believe that we've approached a limit in manageability, and that some changes in strategy will make it much easier to continue over the next few years.

-At the time of writing (May 2019) the OSMF is managing 87 servers, and you can see the list of what they are an what they are for on the [OSMF Server Info](https://hardware.openstreetmap.org/) website.
+At the time of writing (May 2019) the OSMF is managing 87 servers, and you can see the list of what they are and what they are for on the [OSMF Server Info](https://hardware.openstreetmap.org/) website.
 Which is, by the way, still my all-time most favourite example of what you can do with a bit of automation and static web pages.
 But that's a different story.

 The servers can be split into roughly three groups: